lux563624348/HiC_Hubs/README.md

 ## Contributing

-Please read [xx.md](https:xx) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read (https:xx) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning